VERIFIED BY Taste of Home Test Kitchen

 - Sprinkle inside of goose with salt.
 Prick skin well; place breast side up on a rack in a large shallow roasting pan.
 In a small bowl, combine the flour and mustard; stir in wine and orange juice until smooth.
 Pour over goose.
 Add onion to pan.

-- Bake, uncovered, at 350° for 3 to 3-1/2 hours or until a meat thermometer reads 180° (cover with foil during the last hour to prevent overbrowning).
+- Bake, uncovered, at 350° for 3 to 3-1/2 hours or until a thermometer reads 180° (cover with foil during the last hour to prevent overbrowning).

 - Discard onion.
 Cover goose and let stand 10-15 minutes before carving.
 Pour pan drippings into a 2-cup measuring cup; skim off fat.
 Add enough water to measure 2 cups.